 Why choose organic dried plums?

-Imported plums are #22 and domestic plums #37 on the Environmental Working Group's “Shopper’s Guide to Pesticides,” a list of produce that carries the most pesticide residues when grown conventionally.
+Fresh plums #20 on the Environmental Working Group's “Shopper’s Guide to Pesticides,” a list of produce that carries the most pesticide residues when grown conventionally.
 Choosing organic dried fruits is always a good idea, because most conventional dried fruits are fumigated with synthetic chemicals to retard spoilage.

 Earthbound Farm organic plums are grown and dried without toxic synthetic chemicals, using sustainable methods that protect the environment and help keep pesticides out of our soil, air, water and food supply.
 Organic food is the healthiest choice for people and the planet — and we think organic dried plums taste better, too!